shachar-a/ArchitectureProjectManager2/README.md

 - **Error handling**: Robust exception management
 - **Input validation**: Data integrity and security
 - **Modular design**: Easy maintenance and extensibility
+- **Separation of concerns**: No mixing of contact and project logic

 ## Troubleshooting